 Bees in the Shuswap

-After visiting our local library and diving into a few old black and white beekeeping books, I was hooked.
+After visiting our local library and diving into a few old black-and-white beekeeping books, I was hooked.
 I spent the next three years working for different commercial beekeeping operations.
-I pollinated crops in the North Okanagan and the Fraser Valley and also worked for a stock producer raising and selling queen bees and nucleus colonies.
+I pollinated crops in the North Okanagan and the Fraser Valley.
+I spent some time working for a stock producer raising and selling queen bees and nucleus colonies.
 I then successfully completed the Bee Masters short course at SFU and the John Gates 'Queen Rearing Course'.
-Shortly thereafter I took on employment with the Ministry of Agriculture as the local bee inspector for the area.
+Shortly thereafter, I took on employment with the Ministry of Agriculture as the local bee inspector for the area.

-With all of this new-found knowledge and experience, Larissa and I embarked on a new journey, making the choice to open our own commercial operation, and in 2005 Sweetacres Apiaries was born.
+With all of this new-found knowledge and experience, Larissa and I embarked on a new journey, making the choice to open our own commercial operation, and it was in 2005 that Sweetacre Apiaries was born.

 Over the years, Larissa and I together have acquired a lot of agricultural experience.
-We have worked on dairy & vegetable farms, in commercial greenhouses, at a tree nursery and also a seed orchard.
-Larissa's even been a chicken catcher !!
-We've raised over a dozen goats which we've milked and butchered, and have raised chickens for eggs and meat.
-Every year we avidly garden, process and can our bounty.
+We have worked on dairy & vegetable farms, in commercial greenhouses, at a tree nursery and a seed orchard.
+Larissa's even been a Chicken Catcher!
+We've raised over a dozen goats that we've milked and butchered, and we continue to raise chickens for eggs and meat.
+Every fall, we harvest the bounty from our gardens and work to process and can fruits and vegetables alike.
 Working on both sides of agriculture, we've developed a passion for what we do and we're eager to teach and share.

 Looking at this now we are now over 20 years into our beekeeping adventure.
 Thanks Mike, our life has been forever changed.